akjava/godot-simple-gemini-api/README.md

 This is Example Project not addon.
 As simply as possible, call the Gemini API.
 ## Update
+### 2024-jul-22
+add readme about gemma
+Gemini API has only v1 and v1beta.
 ### 2024-May-16
 update about pricing
 confirm Gemini 1.5 Flash ,just replace from "v1beta/models/gemini-1.5-pro-latest" to "v1beta/models/gemini-1.5-flash-latest"